commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ## PAYONE fields that map to custom CT Payment fields (by method)

+Please use the commercetools custom payment types (per method) from the [method type specifications](https://github.com/nkuehn/payment-integration-specifications/blob/master/Method-Keys.md) in the payment specifications project.

 All payment methods:

   * _Required_ `language` -> custom field `languageTag` of Type String on the CT Payment